khalil-rezgui/I2C-LCD-Integration-with-Arduino/README.md

 Hardware Connections: Clear instructions on how to physically connect the I2C LCD to your Arduino.
 Code Configuration: Explanation of key variables and settings in the Arduino sketch for customization.
 Library Dependencies: List of required libraries and where to obtain them for seamless integration.
-Example Projects
-Explore the examples folder to find a variety of projects showcasing the capabilities of Arduino and I2C LCD displays.
-Each example comes with its own README file providing project-specific details.

-Contribution Guidelines
-Contributions are welcome!
-If you have improvements, bug fixes, or additional examples, please follow the guidelines outlined in the CONTRIBUTING.md file.

 License
 This project is licensed under the MIT License, making it open and accessible for collaboration.